21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 Getting to Campeche by plane

-There is an airport in Campeche but no international flights get there.
+There is an airport in Campeche, but it does not offer international flights.

 Book your shuttle transfer from the airport to your hotel